Ryuku72/10EmployeeSummary/README.md

 from inquirer and place that into the classes.
 The second issue was using the render function.

 In the past I would just use the results of inquire and pass that information into my function.
-Homework W9 is a good example of this. `function(results)`
+Homework W9 is a good example of this. `function(results)`.

-However,I learnt the hard way that with Classes you need to break up the results and not expect the result to break down itself. `function(results.name, results.date, results.id)`
+However,I learnt the hard way that with Classes you need to break up the results and not expect the result to break down itself. `function(results.name, results.date, results.id)`.

 For render, I did not know I had to ensure that the Class heading (e.g. "engineer"), had to stay on the project in order for the function to work correctly `engineer {data} vs {data}`.
-Once I overcame this issue everything else was smooth sailing
+Once I overcame this issue everything else was smooth sailing.

 There was a bug in the `htmlrender.js` fill which caused 2 classes that were placed next to each other to have `,` separator on the webpage.

 > 01/05/20: This has been fixed by adding `.join('')` to the htmlrender file.
 Thanks to Luke.
 >
 > 03/05/20 Another issue fixed.
 If you run tests with getRole using `return this.role`, the test
 > will fail.
-Replaced `return this.role` with the actual role. eg. Engineer is `return "Engineer"`
+Replaced `return this.role` with the actual role. eg. Engineer is `return "Engineer"`.
 >
 > Both bootstrap and my project have the same issue of you cant use grids to correct make the
 > wesbite responsive.